JMuckian94/Allstar-Gyms-MS1/README.md

 ## Project Objective

-Welcome to Allstar!
-Allstar are a new gym francise who have set up facilities in the Dublin City area.
-They require a new website that targets customers with attractive design and vivid imagery.
+Welcome to Allstar Gym's new webpage!
+Allstar are a new gym francise who have set up in the Dublin City area.
+They required a new website that targets customers with attractive design and vivid imagery.

 The website design I have chosen is clear and concise, and provides sufficient information to satisfy the curiousity of prospective members.
 This information can be easily obtained due to the intuitive layout of the page.
 It utilises striking colors and appealing imagery to catch the users attention.
+This README will tell the design story and give insite into how it all came together.

 ## Table of Contents